eskil/authed_app/README.md

 end
 ```

-and the login template in `web/templates/session/new.html.eex`:
+and the login form in `web/templates/session/new.html.eex`:

 ```html
 <h1>Sign in</h1>